Can a Joint Owner of a Property Force a Sale?

 Can a joint owner of a property force a sale?

-Yes, a co-owner of a property force a sale by filling up a lawsuit and showing the legal issues for selling.
+Yes, a co-owner of a property forces a sale by filling up a lawsuit and showing the legal issues for selling.

 What happens if one co-owner wants to sell the property and the other doesn’t